vsnprintf — Format a string and place it in a buffer

 '\0', as per ISO C99.
 If you want to have the exact

-return is greater than or equal to size
+return is greater than or equal to size, the resulting

 string is truncated.